 The Health Select Committee Investigation

 From 27 August 2015 until 1 February 2016 the Committee called for written submissions.
 They received more than 21,000 unique submissions – a record number on any issue at that time.
 These are published at Parliament’s website.

-From 24 August 2016 to March 2017 the Committee heard about 800 oral submissions over 108 hours, after inviting all 1800 people who indicated that they wished to speak to do so.
+From 24 August 2016 to March 2017 the Committee heard about 800 oral submissions over 108 hours, after inviting all 1800 people to speak who indicated that they wished to do so.